samsonkadarikota/Python-data-programming/README.md

 **Topics Covered**

-Python for Data Science
+->Python for Data Science
-SQL for Data Analysis
+->SQL for Data Analysis
-Statistics & Probability
+->Statistics & Probability
-Machine Learning
+->Machine Learning
-Deep Learning
+->Deep Learning
-Generative AI
+->Generative AI
-Agentic AI
+->Agentic AI
-Power BI & Dashboards
+->Power BI & Dashboards
-Capstone Projects
+->Capstone Projects

 I'm continuously updating this repo as I progress through the course—stay tuned!
 If you find this repository useful, please consider giving it a star ⭐️.
 It motivates me to keep learning and sharing more!